• Skip to primary navigation

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

-Step 1 — Prepare all of your garnishes by peeling and cubing the fresh mangoes, adding chile-lime salt to one shallow bowl, and chamoy rim dip to another.
+Prepare all of your garnishes by peeling and cubing the fresh mangoes, adding chile-lime salt to one shallow bowl, and chamoy rim dip to another.
+If you have a squirt bottle, add some chamoy into it as well to make drizzling the inside of your cups easier!

 Bowl of mango chunks.